Citrix DaaS

 • All VDAs tested were power-managed using Citrix DaaS.

-• Tests were performed using one Cloud Connector in both normal operations as well as during outage.
-Citrix recommends using at least two Cloud Connectors for high availability.
-When in outage mode, only one of the connectors is used for VDA registrations and brokering.
+• Tests were performed using two Cloud Connectors in both normal operations and during outage.
+Citrix recommends using at least two Cloud Connectors for high availability, and three Cloud Connectors for maximum and large sized resource locations.
+When in outage mode, only one of the Cloud Connectors is used for VDA registrations and brokering.
+While tests were run with two Cloud Connectors, only one Cloud Connector is available during upgrades.
+To ensure high availability during upgrades, some customers have opted to run with three Cloud Connectors.

 • Tests were performed with the Cloud Connector configured with Intel Cascade Lake processors.